 Uses for magnesium lime

 Our fertiliser Magnesium Lime is ideal for soils that have a pH imbalance and are also lacking in magnesium.
-Magnesium is:

 - an essential ingredient of chlorophyll, the green plant pigment that gives leaves their colour and enables photosynthesis

 - a key component for healthy plant growth and protein synthesis

 Along with potassium, magnesium helps regulate a plant’s uptake of water, and adequate magnesium levels are vital to establishing good crops.
 Magnesium lime also balances soil pH giving: